SERG-Delft/REMLA/rubrics.md

 **Insufficient:** Paragraphs often lack a clear main idea, hindering the flow and understandability of the narrative.<br/>
 **Sufficient:** Some paragraphs deviate from their main idea (c.f. topic sentence).<br/>
 **Good:** All paragraphs follow one main idea and does not deviate from it.
-The essay is not fully clear for someone that did not follow the course.<br/>
+The paper is not fully clear for someone that did not follow the course.<br/>
 **Excellent:** All paragraph follow one main idea and does not deviate from it.
-The essay is independently readable.
+The paper is independently readable.

 #### Graphics

-**Insufficient:** The essay should have more graphics supporting the narrative, and their quality should be improved.
+**Insufficient:** The paper should have more graphics supporting the narrative, and their quality should be improved.
 Sometimes, the link between the text and the figures is missing.<br/>
 **Sufficient:** There are a few ideas that could have been made clear with an illustrating graphic.
 Sometimes, the link between the text and the figures is missing.<br/>
 **Good:** The story-line is illustrated with meaningful images and infographics.
 There is a clear link between the text and the figures.<br/>
 **Excellent:** The story-line is illustrated with meaningful and appealing images and infographics.
 There is a clear link between the text and the figures.